Code-Institute-Submissions/milestone-project-114/README.md

 * Purchasing and checkout

-- [x] Easily select which subscription method is best for me so that I can leep track of my spending.
+- [x] Easily select which subscription method is best for me so that I can keep track of my spending.
-- [x] Easily select the size and quantity of a prouct, if available, and view at checkout so that I can ensure a correct selction was made before purchase.
+- [x] Easily select the size and quantity of a product, if available, and view at checkout so that I can ensure a correct selection was made before purchase.

 ***

 ### Design

-The layout and navigation design elements of the site has been achieved using the Bootstrap design framework.
-As much consideration as possible has gone into the implementing the components and altering the styles of each to best suit the overall visual design.
+The layout and navigation design elements of the site have been achieved using the Bootstrap design framework.
+As much consideration as possible has gone into implementing the components and altering the styles of each to best suit the overall visual design.

 The UX design of the site has been designed as a simple, and easy to use payment flow for both subscription and goods payments.
-The featured artist and lesson series have been presented to the user in an easy-to-follow style of use, where leassons are laid out in an interactive, self-explanatory way.
+The featured artist and lesson series have been presented to the user in an easy-to-follow style of use, where lessons are laid out in an interactive, self-explanatory way.

 #### Frameworks